Ruth Stricker Dayton Campus Center, 236

 - Other cognitive disabilities that affect academic or personal lives at Mac

 We provide students with disabilities equal access to all the courses, services, programs, job activities and facilities available through the college.
 Although the transition from high school to college is a challenge for any student, college life can pose unique challenges for students with disabilities.
-Any student with a disability or who would like to learn more should contact the Office of Student Affairs early in the semester to schedule a meeting with Lisa Landreman.
+Any student with a disability or anyone who would like to learn more should contact the Office of Student Affairs early in the semester to schedule a meeting with Lisa Landreman.
 You can reach the office by calling (651) 696-6220.
 More information can be found here.

 Academic Programs Office - The Academic Programs Office is at the center of a wide-range of student activities that span all four years.